ros2/ros2_documentation/Linux-Development-Setup.rst

 System Requirements
 -------------------

-We support Ubuntu Linux Xenial Xerus 16.04 on 64-bit (until alpha 6 we supported Trusty Tahr 14.04).
-These instructions should also work for later Ubuntu as well as Debian Stretch, though these are not actively tested or supported.
-Fedora 26 also works if you follow `alternate <Fedora-Development-Setup>` instructions, though it is not actively tested or supported.
-The same goes for `Arch Linux <https://wiki.archlinux.org/index.php/Ros#Ros_2>`__.
+Tier 1
+- Ubuntu Linux Xenial Xerus 16.04 64-bit
+- Ubuntu Linux Bionic Beaver 18.04 64-bit

+Tier 2 (not actively tested or supported)
+- Debian Stretch
+- Fedora 26, see `alternate instructions <Fedora-Development-Setup>`
+- Arch Linux, see `alternate instructions <https://wiki.archlinux.org/index.php/Ros#Ros_2>`__.

 Make sure that you have a locale set which supports ``UTF-8`` We test with the following settings.
 If you are in a minimal environment such as a docker containers the locale may be set to something minimal like POSIX.